Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Party Crew/Welles Javon.md

 **Race:**  Human
 **Class:** Barbarian

 Javon...
 Guy seems to not know anything about the outside world now.
 Imagine being trapped and tortured for 15 years, I'm surprised he's not completely crazy!
-He's get a score to settle with [[Sliver]] the man that kept him.
+He's get a score to settle with [[Sliver the Doctor]] the man that kept him.

 ![[Welles Javon-Portrait.png|650]]